Appearance & Reality > The Lord Jesus Christ > Strong and weak

 6 “Therefore say to the house of Israel, ‘Thus says the Lord God, “Repent and turn away from your idols and turn your faces away from all your abominations.

-Other examples of clear, direct instructions are the Lord’s instructions to Samuel to anoint David king and the detailed instructions to Moses on the construction of the tabernacle and the laws for Israel.
-Such communication by God to His prophets was common in the Old Testament and occurred on various occasions in the New Testament.
+Other examples of clear, direct instructions are God’s detailed instructions to Moses on the construction of the tabernacle and the laws for Israel, and God’s instructions to Samuel to anoint David as king.
+Such communication by God to His prophets was common in the Old Testament; it also occurred on various occasions in the New Testament.

 God can still communicate in such clear and direct ways to man today.
-But this area is fraught with danger.
-A major problem is deception.
-The evil one can be very effective in this area.
-Paul warns us against paying attention to deceitful spirits, which may result in falling away from the faith, especially in the last days (1 Tim.
+But this area has its dangers.
+A major problem is deception, which the evil one is a master of.
+Paul warns us against paying attention to deceitful spirits, who are out to cause the downfall of believers, especially in the last days (1 Tim.
 4:1).

-I want to elaborate on this issue of “hearing voices” and the dangers involved.
+I want to elaborate on this issue of “hearing voices”, the dangers involved, and how we may safeguard ourselves.

 A person who hears a voice claiming to be God’s can be in a dilemma, especially if the voice demands absolute and immediate obedience.
 If he does not pay heed, he fears he would be disobeying the Lord.
-If he does, he fears being deceived, if it is not from the Lord.
+Yet if he does, he fears being deceived, as the voice may not be the Lord’s.

 Evil spirits can impersonate God in very convincing ways.
 A person may hear voices when having seemingly uplifting spiritual experiences.
 He may experience an unusual sense of joy and peace and feel a spiritual presence.
-He may see a bright light or feel a sense of being special or entrusted with a special mission.
+He may see a bright light, or feel a sense of being special, or of being entrusted with a special mission.

 The instructions may become more and more bizarre.
 But the person may continue to follow the instructions because he may be told that his faith is being tested and that he must trust and obey “God”.
 As the deception grows, the evil one can then manipulate this person’s life for his own purposes.